 The X1 Carbon comes with Windows 10 Pro (64-bit) preinstalled, so no surprises there.
 If you’re a business user looking for the perfect Ultrabook, I think this might just be the best laptop out there for you.

 If you want a really good Windows laptop for your life as a digital nomad, but can’t afford a really expensive one, this is a good option.
 The catch is that it is a refurbished laptop, but it works and runs like new.

 It has 16 GBs of RAM and a 256 GB SSD storage space, so it will be able to handle anything you throw at it.
-The high amount of RAM also makes it an excellent option for multi-tasking, especially if you’re one of those people that always has 20+ tabs open in Chrome.
+The high amount of RAM also makes it an excellent option for multitasking, especially if you’re one of those people that always have 20+ tabs open in Chrome.

 The laptop comes with Windows 10 Professional preinstalled (64-bit), which is great.
 The (touchscreen) display is Anti-Glare, so you should be able to use these even in sunlight.